ejsadiarin/wizardry/linux/gpg.md

 # export public key:
 gpg --export --armor --output public.gpg <email> # or: gpg --export <email> > public.gpg

+# OPTIONAL: move keys to a directory and compress-encrypt it
+mkdir -p ultimate-gpg-keys
+# compress and encrypt with symmetric password only (flexible)
+tar czf - <file-or-dir> | gpg --symmetric -o <file-or-dir>.tar.gz.gpg

-# see above sections to encrypt/decrypt wil tar and gpg --symmetric
+# for more info: see above sections to encrypt/decrypt wil tar and gpg --symmetric
 ```

 ## Importing to another machine: